czp3009/DataValidateFix/README.md

 * MyMechanicalConnectionBlockBase(SafetyDetach)
 * MyPistonBase(MaxVelocity, MaxLimit, MinLimit, MaxImpulseAxis, MaxImpulseNonAxis)
 * MyMotorStator(Torque, BrakingTorque, TargetVelocity)
+* SafeZone(Box size)(modified client will display the fake border until rejoin to server)

 # TODO
 * Projector
 * Antenna
-* SafeZone
+* Beacon
 * Sound
 * Light
+* Wheel

 # Note
 The game will automatically correct the wrong data when loading world.
 If the player created illegal data, Those data will be cleared after the server restarts(to nearest legal value).
-No more step need to be done, just install this plugin and restart server.
+So no more step need to be done, just install this plugin and restart server.

 # License
 Apache 2.0